The Hottest and Most Brilliant Business Tips for YOU – Play the Business Game to Win and More

 And when it comes to millennial customers, they tend to trust YouTube influencers more than traditional celebrities.
 YouTube and Facebook are reportedly the most effective platforms.
 So, maybe, gone are the days of “I’m not a doctor, but I play one on TV.”

 #8.
-Our following life-changing tip concerns eCommerce marketing automation, and it comes from the professionals at Sumo.com.
+Our following tip concerns eCommerce marketing automation, and it comes from the professionals at Sumo.com.
 Now, you may be saying, well, I don’t need automation.
 My customers prefer the personal touch.

 And that is totally awesome!
 But as Sumo.com says, automation will save you enormous amounts of time.
 So consider this for-instance.

-Your company wants to post, say, four times a day on Instagram, twice a day on Twitter, and five times a day on Facebook.
+Your company wants to post, say, four times a day on Instagram, twice a day on Twitter, and six times a day on Facebook.
 Those numbers are purely for the sake of this example.
 For a seven-day week, that is:

 But what happens when you want to expand your reach and add, say, Snapchat?
 Or your social media person comes down with mono?
 Plus, do you really want to make them work on the weekend every single week, without fail?
 What do they do during the holidays?